Jean Williams' Obituary

 Jean was the proud mother of five children and loved each of them deeply.
 Her children and grandchildren were the center of her world, and she cherished every moment spent with them.

-She loved family gatherings—eating, talking, dancing, and being surrounded by the people she loved most.
+She loved family gatherings—eating, talking, dancing, and simply being surrounded by the people she loved most.
 Music was her domain and brought her so much joy.

 She is lovingly survived by her children:

-Rene Ashberry,
+Rene Asberry,

-Jerry Jr Richardson,
+Jerry Jr. Richardson,

 Angelica Davis,